scogra17/the-movie-api/README.md

 * Get the financials for Disney in 1992: `curl 'localhost:3001/api/production-companies/financials?production-company-id=2&year=1992'`

 # Testing
-Given more time, I would like to write unit tests for `getMostPopularGenre` and `getProductionCompanyFinancials` running against a test database.

 # Data model
 All of the data needed to meet the requirements was contained within a single file, `movies_metadata.csv`.